Warning Signs of Stroke

 A stroke is a "brain attack" that occurs when a blood vessel in your brain is clogged or ruptured.
 This interrupts the flow of blood and oxygen to your brain, and brain cells can start to die.
 Stroke can lead to death or long-term disability, such as partial paralysis or loss of memory, speech or other important abilities.

 New treatments are available that can save lives or minimize the damage from a stroke.
-However, stroke victims must receive these treatments within 3 hours of the onset of stroke.
-And the sooner they are treated, the better their chances of full recovery.
-That's why it is important for everyone to know the warning signs and know what to do.
+The sooner patients get treatment, the better their chances of full recovery.
+That's why it is important for everyone to know the warning signs and what to do.

 Know the Warning Signs